gregjhansell97/hive-map/README.md

 ### Message
 A message is a chunk of data that contains attributes.
 It is the content of the distributed communication network.
 There is more than one type of message.
-The developer defines the messages appropriate for their map.
+The developer defines message types appropriate for their map.

 #### Properties
 - A message is serializable